Anantajeet23/CPS-843-Final-Project/README.md

 # Trained Models

-Pretrained weights used in the paper are stored in Trained Models/:
+Pretrained weights used in the paper are to large can be found here:

+>* will add link soon

 Each .pth file corresponds to the best performing checkpoint for that architecture/dataset combination.